post-it-notes-scaled

 • Any relevant market research or background information

-• Other marketing activity you are doing
+• Other marketing activity you are doing and planning

 • Time frame